sriyogesh94/dcos-docs/1.9/administration/installing/update-a-node.md

     For a more complex example, see the [maintain-agents.sh](https://github.com/vishnu2kmohan/dcos-toolbox/blob/master/mesos/maintain-agents.sh) script.

-1. Invoke the `⁠⁠⁠⁠machine/down` endpoint with the maintenance schedule JSON definition specified.
+1. Invoke the `⁠⁠⁠⁠machine/down` endpoint with the machine JSON definition specified.
 For example, [here](https://github.com/vishnu2kmohan/dcos-toolbox/blob/master/mesos/down-agents.sh) is a script that calls `/machine/down/`.

     **Important:** Invoking `machine/down` sends a `⁠⁠⁠⁠TASK_LOST`⁠⁠⁠⁠ message for any tasks that were running on the agent.
 Some DC/OS services, for example Marathon, will relocate tasks, but others will not, for example Kafka and Cassandra.
 For more information, see the DC/OS [service guides](https://docs.mesosphere.com/service-docs/) and the Mesos maintenance primitives [documentation](https://mesos.apache.org/documentation/latest/maintenance/).